fender0195/gatsby-starter-foundation/src/content/posts/2021-04-17-basic-concepts-of-the-transform-property.md

 date: 2021-04-16 20:10
 description: This post is about the basic concepts of the transform-property
 ---
-## Concept about Transform Property:
+## Concept about Transform Property
 <p>Transformation in CSS3 is an effect that allows an element to change shape, size, or position.
 The transformation itself is not an animation but it simply shows the changed element.
 However, the transform property can be used in animations and transitions, allowing us to see how the element changes shape, size, or position.
 We have two types of transform properties, which are 2D or in the plane, and 3D or in space.
 All transformations are achieved through the transform property, which has various methods as its value.
 The method acts as an internal function.
 The way to write a method is the same as a function call, just like we do in JavaScript or PHP.</p>